-PRINCIPAL RISKS AND UNCERTAINTIES CONTINUED

-or illiquidity

-Access to capital continued

-Capital pool losses

-The capital pool is exposed to the risk of loss or illiquidity.
+Deeple B Access to capital continued C People Capital pool losses or illiquidity Reliance on small Syncona team The capital pool is exposed to the risk of loss or illiquidity.

-Reliance on small Syncona team

 The execution of the Company's strategy is dependent on a small number of key individuals with specialised expertise.
 This is at risk if the team does not succeed in retaining skilled personnel or is unable to recruit new personnel with relevant skills.

-- Loss of capital (or reduction in the value of capital due to inflation). - Inability to finance life science investments. - Reputation risk from losses in non-core area. - Counterparty bank or fund fails and we are unable to recover the money held by them.

-· Poorer oversight of portfolio companies, risk of loss of value from poor strategic/operational decisions.

-- Insufficient resource to take advantage of investment opportunities. - Loss of licence to operate if insufficient resource or processes mean we fail to meet stakeholder expectations.

-- Protection against risk and liquidity are key characteristics; return is a focus to avoid loss of real value, but a secondary consideration. - Risk parameters monitored monthly by Syncona team, with enhanced review on a quarterly basis. - External adviser (Barnett Waddingham) engaged to carry out quarterly and annual reviews of capital pool against chosen parameters. - · Cash balances are held at multiple investment grade or equivalent banks and limited to three months' forward funding requirements. - Near-term funding is held in UK and US treasuries. - · Longer-term funding is held across low volatility, highly liquid, multi-asset funds or mandates.

-- Market benchmarking of remuneration for staff. - · Provision of long-term incentive scheme to incentivise and retain staff. - Ongoing recruitment to strengthen team and deepen resilience. - Focus on investment team development to provide internal succession from next tier of leaders, with process supported by Chief Human Resources Officer. - Process development within corporate functions to reduce single - · Building high-quality teams within portfolio companies that can operate at a high strategic level.
+RELEVANT STRATEGIC DRIVERS YEAR-ON-YEAR CHANGE 2 4 RELEVANT STRATEGIC DRIVERS YEAR-ON-YEAR CHANGE IMPACTS Loss of capital (or reduction in the value of capital due to inflation).
+Inability to finance life science investments.
+Reputation risk from losses in non-core area.
+Counterparty bank or fund fails and we are unable to recover the money held by them.
+IMPACTS Poorer oversight of portfolio companies, risk of loss of value from poor strategic/operational decisions.
+Insufficient resource to take advantage of investment opportunities.
+Loss of licence to operate if insufficient resource or processes mean we fail to meet stakeholder expectations.
+KEY CONTROLS Protection against risk and liquidity are key characteristics; return is a focus to avoid loss of real value, but a secondary consideration.
+Risk parameters monitored monthly by Syncona team, with enhanced review on a quarterly basis.
+External adviser (Barnett Waddingham) engaged to carry out quarterly and annual reviews of capital pool against chosen parameters.
+Cash balances are held at multiple investment grade or equivalent banks and limited to three months' forward funding requirements.
+Near-term funding is held in UK and US treasuries.
+Longer-term funding is held across low volatility, highly liquid, multi-asset funds or mandates.
+KEY CONTROLS Market benchmarking of remuneration for staff.
+Provision of long-term incentive scheme to incentivise and retain staff.
+Ongoing recruitment to strengthen team and deepen resilience.
+Focus on investment team development to provide internal succession from next tier of leaders, with process supported by Chief Human Resources Officer.
+Process development within corporate functions to reduce single point risks.
+Building high-quality teams within portfolio companies that can operate at a high strategic level.
+WHAT HAS HAPPENED IN THE YEAR?
+WHAT HAS HAPPENED IN THE YEAR?

 - This risk has increased primarily due to high inflation currently being experienced alongside volatile capital markets.
 As a result, more active management of the capital pool is in place. - Risk is being managed through a tiered approach to investment.
 We are managing liquidity and return within defined volatility and concentration limits.
-External advisers are used to evaluate the markets and providers, and funds are currently spread across multiple banks, government bonds, and three fund managers with differentiated diversified investment strategies. - · Macroeconomic and fund performance is reviewed regularly by the Liquidity Management Committee and reported quarterly to the SIML and Syncona Limited Boards.

-• Part of the evolved strategy is an increased focus on people and capabilities.
+External advisers are used to evaluate the markets and providers, and funds are currently spread across multiple banks, government bonds, and three fund managers with differentiated diversified investment strategies. - Macroeconomic and fund performance is reviewed regularly by the Liquidity Management Committee and reported quarterly to the SIML and Syncona Limited Boards. - Part of the evolved strategy is an increased focus on people and capabilities.
 During the year the SIML CEO transition was announced and implemented.
 The Investment, Launch and Executive and Advisory teams have been built out and the Corporate teams have been strengthened.